peterwi/project-f/README.md

 - Positions held: 10 / 20?
 - Base currency in eToro: GBP or USD?
 - Position sizing: £ value (recommended) or units?
+- CFDs/leverage: allowed or banned? (recommended: banned)
 - Execution style: market orders at fixed time vs limit orders with a rule?
 - Reconciliation snapshot: what fields can be captured reliably each run (cash, positions, fees)?
 - Machine run time (UK) and latest acceptable “staleness” for EOD data (e.g., benchmark must have T-1)

-_If you don’t answer, defaults will be daily run cadence (UK morning), weekly rebalance, universe=100, positions=15, GBP, £-value sizing._
+_If you don’t answer, defaults will be: daily run cadence (UK morning), weekly rebalance, no CFDs/leverage, universe=100, positions=15, GBP, £-value sizing, reinvest all._